 - 1. High Efficiency or Ultra High Efficiency Toilets shall be installed; - 2.
-Urinals shall be High Efficiency Urinals (if installed prior to January 1, 2016), Pint Urinals, or Zero Water Consumption Urinals.
+Urinals shall be at a minimum High Efficiency Urinals (when installed prior to January 1, 2016); Newly installed Urinals shall be Pint Urinals; or Zero Water Consumption Urinals.
 Zero Water Consumption Urinals shall be encouraged in settings where there is a regular maintenance staff; - 3.
-Showerhead flow rates shall meet or exceed New Construction standards:
+Showerhead flow rates shall meet or exceed water efficiency standards for New Structures New Construction standards;

-- 4. Bathroom faucet flow rates shall meet or exceed New Construction standards; - 5.
-Kitchen faucet flow rates shall meet or exceed New Construction standards: - 6.
+- 4. Bathroom faucet flow rates shall meet or exceed water efficiency standards for New Structures New Construction standards; - 5.
+Kitchen faucet flow rates shall meet or exceed water efficiency standards for New Structures New Construction standards; - 6.
 Remodels or relocations of water fixtures or appliances that involve hot water shall be encouraged to install an Instant-Access Hot Water System and insulate all new hot water pipes; - 7.
 Pre-rinse spray valves shall meet or exceed the District's definition for Water Efficient Pre-Rinse Spray Valves; - 8.
 Changes of Use and Expansions of Use that require a Water Permit shall not install any single-pass water use systems in ice machines, hydraulic equipment, refrigeration condensers, X-ray processing equipment, air compressors, vacuum pumps, etc. Air-cooled or better technology shall be installed when available; - 9.
 Changes of Use and Expansions of Use that require a Water Permit shall not install any water cooled refrigeration equipment when there is alternative water efficient cooling technology available at the time the Water Permit is issued; - 10.
 Automatic Irrigation Systems, with the exception of Weather-Based Irrigation Systems, shall be retrofit to include a Rain Sensor; - 11.
 The implementation of Non-Residential Best Management Practices shall be integrated into construction and operation of Non-Residential uses to the extent possible.